NaveenkumarNatarajan/ContactStoreWebApp/README.md

 # ContactStoreWebApp
-Web Application aims serve as Contact Directory and options to manage contact
+Web Application aims to serve as Contact Directory and options to manage contact